lucthev/collapse-whitespace/README.md

     This will almost certainly result in a visually different representation of that text — unless you’ve applied CSS `whitespace: pre` to the parent `pre`, which bring us to the next point:

 3. `collapse-whitespace` does not pay attention to CSS styles, even `style` attributes.
-Instead, it relies on a theoretical [list](https://github.com/lucthev/collapse-whitespace/blob/master/whitespace.js#L3-L24) of block elements, and assumes that only `pre` elements have `whitespace: pre`.
+Instead, it relies on a theoretical [list][blocks] of block elements, and assumes that only `pre` elements have `whitespace: pre`.
 So, if you’re doing something like:

     ```html
     <style>